shl211/HPC_Coursework/README.md

   --help                Print help message.
 ```

-An example program execution is shown below, with initial data written into initial.txt and final data written into final.txt.
+An example program execution is shown below, with initial data written into ic.txt and final data written into final.txt.

 ```bash